 Update: “H0” writes on marklin-users.net that “A single MS2 can upgrade any number of other MS2s, not just one.”

 I have now got my 60657.
 (By the way, the English Instruction manual’s front page still says “60653” while the other languages’ have been properly updated.
 Bad proof reading).
-I used the new to upgrade from Mobile Station II (version 2.5, black, 60657, MS2 in the display) updating a Mobile Station (version 1.81, gray, 60653, MS in the display I think) .
+I used the new to upgrade from Mobile Station II (version 2.5, black, 60657, MS2 in the display) updating a Mobile Station (version 1.81, grey, 60653, MS in the display I think) .
 This worked perfectly well.
-It’s the new, black unit that must be entered into programming mode.
-I noticed that if I entered programming mode in the old, gray unit it seemed to offer a downgrade to 1.81 of the newer.
+It’s the newest unit that must be entered into programming mode and detect that the older needs an update.
+The update is pushed from the newer onto the older.
+I noticed that if I entered programming mode in the old, grey unit it seemed to offer a downgrade to 1.81 of the newer.
 If this really is so, I feel it rather strange.
 And “scary”.
 But this is even more scary:

 Märklin Mobile Station 60653 catastrophic upgrade

 Here are the versions.
-Left “MS2” version 2.5, righ “MS” version 1.3.
+Left MS2 version 2.5, right MS2 60653 SNR 40128 with version 1.3.
 The plastic protector on the left is to try to keep grandchildren away from those buttons.
 I wish all setup was password protected.

 Here I try to push 1.81 on the left over to the right.
 So the left must still have the 1.81 file(?)
 I really wanted 2.5 to go across, but maybe 2.5 did have that much checking not to allow it?